m1keil/alfred-vagrant-workflow/README.md

  - `vagrant default` - Will match any machines named `default` or any machines that `default` is part of their Vagrantfile path.

 #### Executing actions
 To execute Vagrant commands directly from Alfred just choose the machine and press Enter.
-You will get a list of possible actions for the choosen machine.
+You will get a list of possible actions for the chosen machine.

-Actions will vary depanding on the state of the machine.
+Actions will vary depending on the state of the machine.
 So if machine is stopped, you cannot run provision for example.

 It also possible to run commands on all of the machines in Vagrantfile (multi-machine environment).
 Just choose one machine from the environment and press enter while holding the Command key.